Talks of stake sale speculative: Eicher Motors

 Overall, the growth rate is reasonable.
 We are comfortable with the kind of growth and we hope that in the year-end we will have significant growth, either comparable or higher than the industry growth.

 What is your market share at this point from the entire pie?

 In the 7-tonne to 11-tonne segment, our market share will be about 35 per cent plus, and in the entire CV segment, it will be around 9 per cent to 10 per cent market share.

 Where do you stand in the CV cycle - have things improved with a drop in oil prices?

-Actually this CV industry cycle has been difficult to predict in the recent past.
-The year 2005,2003 actually predicted negative growth, but it turned out to be positive.
-In 2006-07 we thought it could be moderate or negative, or marginally positive, but the first five months have proved totally different.
+Actually, this CV industry cycle has been difficult to predict in the recent past.
+The year 2003-05 actually predicted negative growth, but it turned out to be positive.
+In 2006-07, we thought it could be moderate or negative, or marginally positive, but the first five months have proved totally different.

-Growth has been significant, but I don't know how long this kind of high growth will last.
-But it will suffice to say that there is growth from 8 per cent to 15 per cent per annum on a consistent basis.
+Growth has been significant, but I do not know how long this kind of high growth will last.
+Nevertheless, it will suffice to say that there is growth from 8 per cent to 15 per cent per annum on a consistent basis.
 That will be good for the industry because it is in tune with the overall economic growth in the country.

 The overall economy is predicted to grow at about 8 per cent to 8.5 per cent, and with manufacturing growth in industrial production also significantly growing, I think it should auger well for the CV industry overall.

 The railways are improving, but they cannot improve at significant pace compared to the CV segment in the road sector.
 With road construction also prevailing and the government of India promising to put more money and more private participation, I think the CV segment is going to have a significant future in the next five to 10 years.

 Marginal hikes in interest rates have not significantly affected the industry.
 However, temporarily there is an impact.
 With a couple of rate percentage points going up, people would hesitate to buy, but overall I think it will be positive.